tanaikech/BatchRequest/README.md

 - [`batchPath`](https://developers.google.com/drive/v3/web/batch#details) will be introduced in the near future.
 But you have already been able to use this. `batchPath` can be retrieved by [Discovery](https://developers.google.com/discovery/v1/reference/apis).

-- If `accessToken` is used in the object of requests, the `accessToken` is used for the individual request in the batch request.
+- If `accessToken` is used in the object of requests (At above sample, it's `requests.requests[0].accessToken`.), the `accessToken` is used for the individual request in the batch request.
 If `accessToken` is not used in the requests, this library uses `ScriptApp.getOAuthToken()` for the whole batch request.

+- If `accessToken` is used in the object (At above sample, it's `requests.accessToken`.), you can use the specific access token.
+For example, in this case, you can use the access token retrieved by the service account.

 <a name="edo"></a>